 IRD PROGRAM DESCRIPTION

-The Interpersonal Relationship Development (IRD) program is a 14-week program that offers evidence-based rules and steps for social behavior to enhance the quality of life for individuals who experience limited social interactions due to social challenges and low self-esteem.
-The program also offers a Social Coach component in order to further reinforce generalization of the interpersonal skills learned.
+The Interpersonal Relationship Development (IRD) program is a 15-week program that offers evidence-based rules and steps on social behavior to enhance the confidence and ability of individuals with social anxiety, low self-esteem, shyness or other social challenges who may experience limited social interactions.
+The program also offers a Social Coach component to further reinforce generalization of the interpersonal skills learned.

 WHAT IS A SOCIAL COACH?

-• Someone who is a supporter of your success and helps you to reach your life goals, your cheerleader (i.e., family member, responsible friend, service provider [ILS/SLS]).
-They are likely to be with you in various situations and observe your use of learned skills and praise you for your growth.
+• A Social Coach is someone who is a supporter of the participant’s success and helps them to reach their life goals; a cheerleader (i.e., family member, responsible friend, service provider [ILS/SLS]).
+A Social Coach is likely to be with the participant in various situations and observe their use of learned skills and praise them for their growth.

-• They do not lecture you about how you learn the skills or how you use them.
+• A Social Coach does not lecture the participant about how they learn the skills or how they use them.

-• They do explore with you opportunities for using your skills and can discuss the social skills with you and help you practice skills to enhance your confidence for connecting with others.
+• A Social Coach explores with the participant opportunities for using the interpersonal skills learned and helps them practice the skills to further enhance their confidence for connecting with others.

 PROGRAM OUTLINE

-• During each group session adults are taught important interpersonal skills through engaging activities in a safe and respectful environment;
+• During each group session, participants are taught important interpersonal skills and engage with other group participants in learning activities in a safe and respectful environment;

-• Two Counseling/Coaching Sessions for each participant for self-reflection and discussion of life goals and self-development.
+• Two Counseling/Coaching Sessions are available for each participant for self-reflection and discussion of life goals and self-development.

 ENTRANCE CRITERIA